 Bastrop, Texas protects its chickens.
-Homeless chickens–and, I presume, chickens who have a place to hang their hats–are allowed to cross Farm Street with impunity, and to hang about in yards there.
+Homeless chickens–and, I presume, chickens who have a place to hang their hats–are allowed to cross Farm Street with impunity, and to loiter in yards there.

 In February 2015, the Bastrop City Council proclaimed Farm Street a Historic Chicken Sanctuary.

-The proclamation covers only part of town, however.
-Outside the protected area, chickens depend on the kindness of strangers.
+The proclamation covers only a limited area, however.
+Outside the protected space, chickens depend on the kindness of strangers.

-One citizen, and perhaps more, think the Council’s action should be reconsidered.
+One citizen, and perhaps more, disapprove of the proclamation and think the Council’s action should be reconsidered.

 The resulting controversy has put Bastrop chickens on the national map.

-The Wall Street Journal calls them “feral chickens,” but that’s such a negative term.
+The Wall Street Journal calls them “feral chickens,” but that’s such a negative term, and not accurate.
 All chickens are feral.
-They’re just either inside the fence or outside it.
+They’re either inside the fence or out.

 Feral hogs are feral.
 Chickens are just chickens.

-In 2009, after a complaint against a chicken was filed, a group of residents addressed the City Council about protecting chickens that congregated in streets and yards.
-That request initiated the movement to preserve chickens.
+In 2009, after a citizen filed a complaint against a chicken, a group of residents addressed the City Council about protecting chickens that congregate in streets and yards.
+Their request initiated the movement to protect the chickens.

 On the other hand, some say the poo helps their yards and gardens.

-My parents raised chickens when I was a small child, so I know what’s possible/probable, and I don’t doubt either of the claims.
+When I was a small child, my parents raised chickens, so I know what’s possible/probable, and I don’t doubt either of the claims.

-I say a rooster that crows all night needs a house.
-Build them some nice little houses–one for each rooster; don’t put them all in together–and shoo them inside every evening.
+I say nocturnal roosters need bedrooms.
+The city should build them some nice little houses–one for each rooster; don’t put them all in together–and shoo them inside every evening.
 Provide adequate ventilation, but don’t let in any light.
-Properly constructed little houses lower the chances of nocturnal crowing.
+Properly constructed rooster houses lower the chance of nocturnal crowing.
 Don’t forget to let them out in the morning.

 Residents outside the protected area would have to build their own houses, but that’s a small price to keep children sleeping.
 As my mother used to say, “Never wake a sleeping baby.”
-By baby, I think she meant anyone under the age of, say, six.
+By baby, she meant anyone under the age of, say, six.
+Or ten.

-I should mention that shooing roosters requires several shooers, heavy gloves, and possibly a net.
-No matter the temptation, rooster-catchers, even outside the Sanctuary, must be careful not to harm the roosters.
-Harm a rooster and it will harm you back, big time.
+I should mention that shooing roosters, especially those categorized as feral, requires several shooers, heavy gloves, and possibly a net.
+No matter the temptation, rooster-catchers, even those outside the Sanctuary, must be careful not to harm the roosters.
+Harm a rooster and it will harm you back.
+Big time.

 I’ll also mention that children who wander into a rooster’s territory could be at risk.
-Geese will snap and bite, toothlessly, but roosters will spur, and the result might not be pretty.
+Geese will snap and bite, toothlessly, but roosters spur, and the result is not pretty.